anandavii/ecommAutomation/README.md

-# 🛒eCommerce Test Automation Framework
+# 🛒 eCommerce Test Automation Framework

 ## 📝 Overview
 This is a **Selenium Cucumber-based Test Automation Framework** designed to validate the core functionalities of an **eCommerce web application**.
 The framework follows a structured **Page Object Model (POM)** and **Behavior-Driven Development (BDD) with Cucumber**, ensuring modularity, maintainability, and readability of test scripts.